JoachimJB/atv-gear-shifting-ros/README.md

 This ROS package addresses the challenge of remotely changing gears in All Terrain Vehicles (ATVs) when the gearbox gets stuck.
 The system facilitates smooth gear shifts, including handling scenarios where the gears are jammed due to gearbox limitations.

+**Author:**
+- Joachim Jamtvedt Børresen (LoneWolf Kongsberg 2023 Bachelor thesis)
+  - **Main Responsibility:** Created and led the development of the head package.
+  - **Team Effort:** Acknowledges the collaborative effort of the team in achieving the project's goals.

 ## Problem Description

 When attempting to change gears remotely, the ATV's gearbox may become stuck.
 To resolve this, the package provides a solution by implementing a back-and-forth movement strategy to engage the selected gear, similar to the manual effort needed to shift a traditional car into reverse.